Dynamics of a Fleming-Viot type particle system on the cycle graph: Covariances of the proportions of particles under the stationary distribution

 the Kolmogorov cycle reversibility criterion, see \cite[Thm.\ 1.8]{kelly-1979}, is not satisfied unless $\theta=1$.
 Indeed, note that a necessary condition to have reversibility is that the polynomial is equal to zero.
 Now, since $\theta^2 + (\theta + 1)(p + 1) > 0$ for all $\theta \ge 0$, the polynomial $\alpha(\theta)$ only has one positive root, which is $\theta = 1$.
-So the Kolmogorov cycle reversibility criterion is not satisfied unless $\theta=1$.

 For $K\geq 4, \;N \geq 2$ and $p>0$, let us consider the two states in $\mathcal{ E}_{K,N}$: $\eta_1 = [N,0,\dots,0]$ and $\eta_2 = [N-1,0,1,\dots,0]$.
-Because $\mathcal{L}_{K,N} \indica_{\eta_2} (\eta_1)= 0$ and $\mathcal{L}_{K,N} \indica_{\eta_1} (\eta_2) =p \neq 0$, the detailed balanced property for a reversible process, see \cite[Thm.\ 1.3]{kelly-1979}, $\nu_N(\eta_1) \mathcal{L}_{K,N} \indica_{\eta_2} (\eta_1) = \nu_N(\eta_2) \mathcal{L}_{K,N} \indica_{\eta_1} (\eta_2)$, is not satisfied.
+Because $(\mathcal{L}_{K,N} \mathbbm{1}_{\eta_2}) (\eta_1)= 0$ and $(\mathcal{L}_{K,N} \mathbbm{1}_{\eta_1}) (\eta_2) =p \neq 0$, the detailed balanced property for a reversible process, see \cite[Thm.\ 1.3]{kelly-1979}, $\nu_N(\eta_1) (\mathcal{L}_{K,N} \mathbbm{1}_{\eta_2}) (\eta_1) = \nu_N(\eta_2) (\mathcal{L}_{K,N} \mathbbm{1}_{\eta_1}) (\eta_2)$, is not satisfied.

 Therefore, $a)$ is proved except in the special case $K=3$, $N \geq 2$ and $\theta = 1$.
 Note that in this case the model is a complete graph model, which was proved to be reversible in \cite[Thm.\ 2.4]{cloez2016fleming}.